Rila Monastery: The Stunning Unvanquished Fortress Of Faith

 - Certificates from the sultans, confirming the independence of the monastery.

 The monastery’s kitchen is a rather impressive architectural achievement.
+Through the centuries, it has fed countless pilgrims and welcomed many guests.

-The 25 m (82 ft) high chimney is constructed in such a way that the smoke from the gigantic room can escape without suffocating the cooks.
+The 25 m / 82 ft. high chimney is constructed in such a way that the smoke from the gigantic room can escape without suffocating the cooks.

 The enormous pots and spoons, as well as the oven, which might be able to accommodate a whole tourist bus, serve as a reminder of the huge number of people who were welcomed here.